han55776/Convergence_Node.js/README.md

   5. A login endpoint with simple authentication logic

-    - Yes, (User token must be authenticated with jwt verification src/middlewares/privateAccess.js)
+    - Yes, (User can signin with email and password.
+Once signed successfully, user will be given token as response )

   6. Validation and error handling where it is considered appropriate